August 3, 2009: Google CEO Eric Schmidt resigns from Apple’s board of directors amidst increasing competition between

 Both inside and outside the boardroom, Jobs demanded loyalty from Apple board members.
 This occasionally led to accusations that they were not quite as independent and vocal as some would like.

 Bringing the head of a competing tech powerhouse into Apple’s business proved too challenging.
 Despite initially operating in different businesses, by the mid-2000s there was considerable crossover between Apple and Google.

 The most notable area was the companies’ movement into mobile phones.
 However, Apple and Google also built rival web browsers (Safari and Chrome).
-They fielded rival photo software (iPhoto and Picasa).
+They fielded rival photo software (iPhoto, which Apple replaced with the Photos app, and Picasa, which Google shut down to focus on Google Photos).
 And they operated rival video services (iTunes and YouTube).

 The companies were clearly on a collision course.
 It seemed clear that Schmidt, at some point, must decide between his two roles.

 Close ties lead to antitrust worries

-There was an additional reason for Schmidt’s resignation.
+There was an additional reason for Schmidt’s resignation as well.
 Earlier in 2009, The New York Times reported that the Federal Trade Commission was investigating the close ties between the boards at Apple and Google.

 The reason?
 A potential violation of the Clayton Antitrust Act of 1914, which bars board participation from rival companies in cases where this could reduce competition.

 Ultimately, the Apple-Google relationship became a lose-lose situation for all involved.
 If the two companies worked too closely together, regulators viewed it as a potential antitrust violation.
 If they competed against one another, Schmidt would need to step out of Apple board meetings for increasingly substantial periods during discussions of confidential matters.

-In the end, Jobs likely regretted his decision to bring Schmidt on board.
-Not long after Schmidt left, Jobs threatened Google with “thermonuclear war” for allegedly ripping off the iPhone UI for Android.
+In the end, Jobs likely regretted his decision to bring Schmidt on board in the first place.
+Not long after Schmidt left, Jobs threatened Google with “thermonuclear war” for allegedly ripping off the iPhone user interface for Android.
 With Schmidt having been on the Apple board during the development of the iPhone and iPad, Jobs felt he had let his guard down.